Massimiliano Soldani-Benzi (1656–1740) after Gian Lorenzo Bernini (1598–1680), Bust of Anima Dannata, 1705–07

 The Princely Collections hold one of the most valuable collections of bronzes in the world, and this will now be showcased in a special exhibition with free admission to be held from 1 to 31 March 2023.
 Alongside superb works of art from the collection such as the “Bust of Marcus Aurelius” by Antico, the monumental „bust of Grand Duke Ferdinando I de’ Medici“ by Pietro Tacca, and Massimiliano Soldani-Benzi’s “Anima Dannata”, the exhibition will also include high-calibre international loans.

-Last year saw the launch of a new exhibition series called MARCH AT THE PALACE.
-The temporary show “THE CONSTANT PRINCE – Joseph Wenzel and His Art” was a huge success, with some 24,000 visitors taking the opportunity to view the exhibition in March 2022.
-Each year the month-long exhibition from 1 to 31 March will be devoted to princely personalities, the history of princely collecting, new acquisitions, selected aspects of the collections and new perspectives on the artistic contexts of the holdings.
+2022 saw the launch of a new series of special exhibitions at the Liechtenstein Garden Palace.
+The first of the temporary shows, “THE CONSTANT PRINCE – Joseph Wenzel and His Art”, was a huge success, with some 24,000 visitors taking the opportunity to view the exhibition in March 2022.
+Each year the exhibition will be devoted to princely personalities, the history of princely collecting, new acquisitions, selected aspects of the collections and new perspectives on the artistic contexts of the holdings.
 Admission is free.

 The beginnings of bronze casting